 Have you built new-OS features yet?

-We received the OS betas in late June and began assessing what new features might be suitable for Things.
+We received the OS betas in early June and began assessing what new features might be suitable for Things.
 If we decide to release new-OS features, they won’t be available publicly until the new operating systems come out (typically, in September).
 This isn’t just because it takes time to finish the work, but also because Apple doesn’t allow us to release new features before the OS is final.

 Can I install a beta version of Things?